simonehagey/orbdot/docs/source/interpreting_your_results.rst

     """

-    The only star-planet parameters that are necessary to fully utilize the :class:`Analysis` class are:
+    The only star-planet parameters that are necessary to fully utilize the :class::class:`~orbdot.analysis.Analysis` class are:

         --> The star mass 'M_s' in solar masses.
         --> The star radius 'R_s' in solar radii.